carla-simulator/carla/Docs/recorder_and_playback.md

     * **o** = Other
     * **a** = Any
 <br>
-* **show_recorder_actors_blocked.py**: This will show all the actors that are blocked (stopped) in the recorder.
-We can define the time and distance to be considered as blocked.
+* **show_recorder_actors_blocked.py**: This will show all the actors that are blocked or stopped in the recorder.
+We can define the *time* that an actor has not been moving and *travelled* distance by the actor thresholds to determine if a vehicle is considered as blocked or not.
   * **-f**: Filename
   * **-t**: Minimum seconds stopped to be considered as blocked (optional)
   * **-d**: Minimum distance to be considered stopped (optional)